 - The Search results, when users search for the app, an event card will appear along with the app itself

-- Editorial section curated by the Apple team
+- The Editorial section curated by the Apple team

 Developers and marketers will be able to promote those in-app events with email, advertising, and social media, with a direct link to the event detail page.

-We can configure the in-app events directly in the App Store Connect, and submit them for review independently of app releases.
-It’s important to avoid any claim in the event that can’t be verified, such as “the #1” or “the best”.
-There are also different types of event badge that we can select:
+We can configure the in-app events directly in the App Store Connect and submit them for review independently of app releases.
+It’s important to avoid any claim in the event that can’t be verified, such as “the #1” or “the best.”
+There are also different types of event badges that we can select.

-There’s no doubt that with iOS 15 we will experience a whole new level of improving the App Store Page and with the new features, Apple is giving all app developers a possibility to easily test new elements of their page without looking for 3rd party solution.
-App Store Optimization takes an even more important role in the overall growth strategy of any mobile app.
+There’s no doubt that with iOS 15, we will experience a whole new level of improving the App Store Page.
+With the latest features, Apple is allowing all app developers to easily test new elements of their page without looking for 3rd party solutions.
+App Store Optimization takes an even more critical role in the overall growth strategy of any mobile app.
 Staying up to date is a must.